|

 and one, uh, booty table, designed to give readers the opportunity to

-explore the science fantasy genre in the T&T
+explore the science fantasy genre.
+From

 gene harvesting to time travel, from invoked AIs to sorcerous